vantagecompute/slurm-factory/docusaurus/docs/slurm-factory-spack-build-cache.md

 # Slurm Factory Spack Build Cache

-The Slurm Factory Spack Build Cache is a public, **GPG-signed** binary package repository hosted on AWS that provides pre-compiled Slurm packages and GCC compiler toolchains.
+The Slurm Factory Spack Build Cache is a public, **GPG-signed** binary package repository hosted on AWS that provides pre-compiled Slurm packages built with OS-native compilers.
 This dramatically reduces build times from 45-90 minutes to 5-15 minutes by eliminating the need for compilation.

 ## Overview

-The build cache is a **CloudFront-distributed S3 bucket** with a **three-tier mirror architecture**:
+The build cache is a **CloudFront-distributed S3 bucket** with a **toolchain-based architecture**:

-- **GCC Compiler Toolchains** (versions 7.5.0 through 15.2.0) - **9 versions**
+- **OS Toolchains** - Ubuntu (noble, jammy, resolute) and Rocky Linux (8, 9, 10)
-- **Slurm Dependencies** - Pre-built dependencies for each compiler version
+- **Slurm Dependencies** - Pre-built dependencies for each toolchain
 - **Slurm Packages** (versions 23.11, 24.11, 25.11) - **3 versions**
-- **Total: 27 Slurm combinations** (3 Slurm × 9 GCC versions)
+- **Total: 18 Slurm combinations** (3 Slurm × 6 OS toolchains)

 All packages are: